mezoni/automaton_generator/README.md

 ## Simple example of usage

 In order to reduce duplicate code, a `helper` library will be used in the examples.
 It is used exclusively to simplify code generation.
-Also, the need for such `helper` libraries arises because the an automaton states are primitive and very limited objects.
+Also, the need for such `helper` libraries arises because the automaton states are primitive and very limited objects.
 In fact, they should be considered as `instructions` (and data structures) of an `intermediate` language.

 Below is the source code for the `helper` library.